-- 5.1 There is a distinction between a charge: - (a) being created; and - (b) becoming effective. - 5.2 Once a charge has been created, all personal obligations which it imposes on the chargor become binding as personal contractual obligations to the extent permitted by the law of contract. - 5.3 Once a charge has become effective, the proprietary interest created by the charge over the charged assets comes into effect. - 5.4 Until a charge has become effective, it does not create any proprietary interest over the charged assets. - 5.5 The distinction is relevant to charges which are registrable at Companies House.
+- 5.1 There is a distinction between a charge: - (a) being created; and - (b) becoming effective. - 5.2 Once a charge has been created, all personal obligations which it imposes on the charger become binding as personal contractual obligations to the extent permitted by the law of contract. - 5.3 Once a charge has become effective, the proprietary interest created by the charge over the charged assets comes into effect. - 5.4 Until a charge has become effective, it does not create any proprietary interest over the charged assets. - 5.5 The distinction is relevant to charges which are registrable at Companies House.
 They are only effective once they are registered.
 See part 7. - 5.6 All other charges become effective on creation.

-6 Creating a charge
+6-Creating a charge

-- 6.1 A charge is created if the chargor intends to create a charge.
-This will be the case if the chargor intends to create a proprietary interest over a charged asset to secure the performance of a secured obligation. - 6.2 The existence of a charge, and the identity and extent of the charged assets and secured obligations, depend on what the chargor intends.
-Intention is established objectively (see part 1).
+- 6.1 A charge is created if the chargor intends to create a charge (see part 1).
+This will be the case if the chargor intends to create a proprietary interest over a charged asset to secure the performance of a secured obligation.
+6.2 The existence of a charge, and the identity and extent of the charged assets and secured obligations, depend on what the chargor intends.
+Intention is established objectively (see part 1). - 7.2 Under part 7, certain charges created by UK businesses must be registered with the Registrar of Companies.
+Charges of this kind are described as registrable charges in the Code.
+A registrable charge is only created on registration. - 7.3 The Code distinguishes between: - (a) the charge, which is the proprietary interest in the charged asset; and